Janca-Pieters95/Janca-Pieters95/README.md

 - 👋 Hi, I’m @Janca-Pieters95
 - 👀 I’m interested in ... books and cats
 - 🌱 I’m currently learning ...
-R for microbia ecologist
+R as a microbial ecologist
 - 💞️ I’m looking to collaborate on ... anything in Bioogy, micro and eco
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 SHE/HER